sonali11512/ultimate-slideshow/readme.txt

  = Free VERSION (Core) Features =
-    1. Admin can upload and sort images for displaying in slideshow.
+    1. Admin can create various slideshows and upload images for displaying in the slideshow.
+    2. Admin/Author/Editor can click on "myslideshow" button displayed on the editor to enter the shortcode.

  = Display Features =
-    1. Page which has shotcode "[myslideshow]" displays the images in the slider.
+    1. Page which has shortcode "[myslideshow id='']" displays the images in the slider.

 == Installation ==